ViciousSquid/Adventure/__changelog.md

 * This has been included by default.
 This means logging on ON by default.
 * To disable logging, delete the `debug.txt` file
+* For production deployment it is recommended that debug mode is disabled.
 * Please include logs when error reporting